Category Archives: Criminal Defense

 Contact an Experienced Texas Criminal Defense Attorney

-At Lee & Wood, LP, we provide the skilled representation Texas clients need.
+At Lee & Wood, GP, we provide the skilled representation Texas clients need.
 If you have been charged with a crime, our lawyers can work with you to put up a well-crafted defense.
 Contact us online or call us at 817-678-6771 to discuss your case.

 Disenfranchisement: Criminal Conviction Carries a High Cost